Looking for fundraising ideas? Have a great idea, but aren’t sure how to promote it? Never fear, we’ve got you covered.

 1. Use social media

-- Change your profile picture or cover photo to the Mercy Corps logo.
-This is available for download on our Materials and Messages page.
+- Change your profile picture or cover photo to the Mercy Corps logo (get in touch and we can send you this).

-- Follow us on Facebook and Twitter for stories to share how Mercy Corps helps people facing the world’s toughest challenges.
+- Follow us on Facebook, Instagram and Twitter for stories to share how Mercy Corps helps people facing the world’s toughest challenges.
+Explain to your friends and followers why these challenges matter to you - your passion will drive donations!

 2. Email, email, email!

-- Carefully select a list of recipients to email, asking them to contribute to your campaign.
+- Carefully select a list of recipients to email, asking them to contribute to your fundraising.
 Think of friends, relatives, colleagues, classmates or others who typically do not see your social media activity.

 - Don’t be shy!
 If you’re emailing people you haven’t spoken with in a while, that’s OK!
 They’re likely happy to hear from you anyway!
 Remember you aren’t asking for a gift.
-You’re asking people to help inspire peaceful change.
+You’re asking people to help communities around the world.

 - Change your email signature to include a link to your fundraising page.